Our Guide to Hydraulic Oil

 Hydraulic oil temperature range

-Depending on what hydraulic oil is used for, it may endure both hot and cold temperatures which can render it useless if the oil hasn’t been blended with the right additives.
+Hydraulic oils have a wide temperature range.
+Depending on what it is being used for, it may endure both hot and cold temperatures which can render it useless if the oil hasn’t been blended with the right additives.

 Hydraulic oils have temperature stability which simply means that they will maintain their properties within a particular temperature range.
 Anything outside of this range will have a negative impact on its temperature stability, causing the fluid to either wax or freeze in cold temperatures or lose viscosity and potentially leak in excessive heat.